-Check out these 6 projects that can be completed in 15 minutes or less and require no advanced skills or special equipment.
+So exactly how can you lower your utility bills?
+Check out these six projects each of which can be completed in 15-minutes or less, requiring no advanced skills or special equipment.
 Soon you’ll be keeping more of your hard-earned money in your pocket—not your utility providers’.

 Ready? … Set … Go!